ZiyiHuang0708/SourceID-NMF/README.md

 For support using SourceID-NMF, please email: zhuang82-c@my.cityu.edu.hk

 ## Required Dependencies
-Detailed package information can be found in SourceID-NMF.yaml The main environment configuration we need includes:
+Detailed package information can be found in SourceID-NMF.yaml.
+The main environment configuration we need includes:
 * Conda
 * Python >=3.8.13
 * numpy >=1.24.3
 * pandas >=2.0.3
 * tqdm >=4.66.1

-We suggest to install SourceID-NMF's environment SourceID-NMF.yaml by using anaconda after cloning the repository.This will install all the required packages in cpu mode.
+We suggest to install SourceID-NMF's environment SourceID-NMF.yaml by using anaconda after cloning the repository.
+This will install all the required packages in cpu mode.

 The command is: `conda env create -f SourceID-NMF.yaml -n nmf`